wandb/docs/docs/guides/launch/sweeps-on-launch.md

   </TabItem>
   <TabItem value="optuna-scheduler">

+  Optuna is a hyperparameter optimization framework that uses a variety of algorithms to find the best hyperparameters for a given model (similar to W&B).
+In addition to the [sampling algorithms](https://optuna.readthedocs.io/en/stable/reference/samplers/index.html), Optuna also provides a variety of [pruning algorithms](https://optuna.readthedocs.io/en/stable/reference/pruners.html) that can be used to terminate poorly performing runs early.
+This is especially useful when running a large number of runs, as it can save time and resources.
+The classes are highly configurable, just pass in the expected parameters in the `scheduler.settings.pruner/sampler.args` block of the config file.

   Create a launch sweep using Optuna's scheduling logic with a Job.
 You can either create your own job or use a pre-built Optuna scheduler image job.
 To use the pre-built image, navigate to `job-optuna-sweep-scheduler` in the `wandb/sweep-jobs` project, or just use the job name: `wandb/sweep-jobs/job-optuna-sweep-scheduler:latest`.
 See the [`wandb/launch-jobs`](https://github.com/wandb/launch-jobs/blob/main/jobs/sweep_schedulers) repo for examples on how to create your own job.

   After you create a job, you can now create a sweep...
 Construct a sweep config that includes a `scheduler` block with a `job` key pointing to the Optuna scheduler job (example below).

   Lastly, launch the sweep to an active queue with the launch-sweep command: